howtographql/howtographql/content/frontend/react-urql/7-pagination-and-cache-updates.md

 This is all it takes to update some cache data after a mutation is performed! ✨

+This has the added advantage that we're only using the data that comes back from the mutation.
+With this approach we'll never make network requests, when we've got enough information in our normalized cache already, which is great!

 You can add any number of update functions to the `updates` config.
-Here we add a handler for the `post` mutation.
+In this example, we've only added a handler for the `post` mutation.
 The function receives the data of the mutation, any arguments that have been passed to the mutation field, and an instance of the cache.
 The cache itself has a method called `updateQuery` that can be used to update the data for a given query in the cache.

 Go ahead and test this by running `yarn start` in a terminal and navigating to `http://localhost:3000/create`.
 Then submit a new link and verify that your newly created link shows up on the `/new/1` page.